 Drew’s primary research examines the confluence of software, data, and hardware in the research practices of the natural sciences.
 He examines how the practices of scientific research informs scientists’ development, adoption, use, and sharing of software and in turn how software informs scientific research practices as an intertwined sociotechnical system.
 Drew’s dissertation research falls under the auspices of Dr. Lee’s NSF Career award study Interacting with Cyberinfrastructure in the Face of Changing Science, which he has worked on since it began in 2010.
 In addition, Drew is currently working on the NSF funded study Scientists and their Software: A Sociotechnical Investigation of Scientific Software Development and Sharing that was funded through an NSF Human Centered Computing grant in August 2013 that he co-wrote with Dr. Lee.
 Finally, Drew works with Dr. Turns examining how Engineering Education researchers may better connect the results of their research to practice.

 Drew may be contacted for research related inquiries at pained – at – uw dot edu.
-Drew does not use Facebook or LinkedIn due to the pernicious nature of these companies and their blatant disrespect for their users.
+Drew does not use Facebook or LinkedIn.